 David B. Monks

-In addition, David has substantial experience defending employers and managers against lawsuits and administrative claims involving discrimination, harassment, defamation, breach of contract, and violations of wage-and-hour laws.
+A seasoned trial lawyer, David provides strong advocacy and objective advice in defending employers and managers against lawsuits and administrative claims involving discrimination, harassment, defamation, breach of contract, and violations of wage-and-hour laws.

-David's practice has included assisting religious organizations, restaurants, hotels, school districts, credit unions, homeowner associations, professional employer organizations, franchisors, retail markets, and medical practices.
+David has helped a wide variety of employers resolve workplace issues: religious organizations, restaurants, hotels, staffing companies, school districts, credit unions, construction/maintenance companies, auto dealerships, homeowner associations, professional employer organizations, franchisors, franchisees, retail markets, professional services providers, manufacturers, and medical and dental practices.

 Honors & Leadership